cychoi/gwenbell.com/presence.md

 ### Buy Presence + Terminal now.

-**Limited Time Offer** On June 1st 2013 at 1pm EST, the price of Presence goes up to $125.
+**Limited Time Offer** On May 31st 2013 at 1pm EST, the price of Presence goes up to $125.
 If you buy right now, you'll get all of the collected work in Presence + Terminal for only <del>$125</del> $97.
 Buy now, save $28.

 <hr />